HenrikGr/redux-traffic/README.md

 Redux supports action creators, functions that create actions.
 The bindActionCreators() function binds action creators to the Redux dispatch() function, making it easy to compose action creators.

-And as you've seen, the createStore() function creates the Redux store, given the application's reducer.
+The createStore() function creates the Redux store, given the application's reducer.
 Notice that you can also pass the createStore() function the initial application state.

 Once you have a reference to the store, you can call the object's methods:
 - Object getState() returns the current state of the application.
 - void dispatch(Objectaction) dispatches an action, triggering a state change.